Find Affordable College Courses

 56 Yearly Graduations

 University of Vermont comes in at #16 on our list of the most popular colleges offering bachelor's degrees in health and wellness.
 Each year, around 13,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,392 per year, while in-state graduate students, on average, pay $12,294 per year.
-For the 2020-2021 academic year, 56 bachelor's degrees were handed out to health and wellness majors at UVM.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+The average in-state tuition for full-time undergraduates is $16,280 per year, while in-state graduate students, on average, pay $12,204 per year.
+During the most recent year for which we have data, 56 people received their bachelor's degree in health and wellness from UVM.
+Of these students, 89% were women and 11% were members of underrepresented racial-ethnic groups.

 #17